lespicker/tachyons-one-page-scroll/content/products/advanced-awagami.md

 ### Requirements

-You must bring with you a laptop, your images under consideration, and a positive attitude.
+You can bring with you a laptop, additional photographs you may wish to discuss as candidates for printing on Awagami, and a positive attitude.
 We provide lunch on Saturday (we accommodate dietary restrictions).
 Water, coffee, tea, and snacks are available throughout the day.

 ### Lodging